Must art be instagram-worthy?

-Singapore can be said to be a festival hub, with festivities ranging from the religious to arts and culture being held throughout the year.
-With so many festivals being held a year, can festival goers really distinguish one from the other?
-Also, is there truly a need for so many festivals to be held a year, especially those that highlight outdoor art installations?
+Singapore can be said to be a festival hub, with year-round celebrations of religious holidays, arts and culture.
+With so many festivals in a year, can festivalgoers really distinguish one from the other?
+Also, is there a need for so many festivals, especially those that highlight outdoor art installations?

-While pondering on these questions, i Light Singapore - Bicentennial Edition is currently being held in various places within the central of Singapore and will run until the 24th of February.
-The works showcased mostly provide perspectives on the Singapore Bicentennial in the forms of art, installations and interactive media.
+I Light Singapore — Bicentennial Edition is currently held in various places across central Singapore and will run until 24 February.
+The works showcased provide perspectives on the Singapore Bicentennial in the forms of art, installations and interactive media.

-Mr Jason Chen, Festival Director and Director (Place Management) of the Urban Redevelopment Authority (URA), shares more about how art can help tell the stories of Singapore's history and why i Light Singapore is not just another festival.
+Jason Chen, the festival director and director (place management) of the Urban Redevelopment Authority, shares more on how art can help tell Singapore’s history and why i Light Singapore is not just another festival.

-Singapore’s calendar has always been filled with festivals held all year round.
+Singapore’s calendar has always been filled with festivals.
 What do you think i Light Singapore brings to the table?

-i Light Singapore - Bicentennial Edition, which is taking place from 28 January to 24 February 2019, is a special edition of i Light Marina Bay, which many would be familiar with since it first began in 2010.
-An anchor event to kick-start the Singapore Bicentennial commemoration, the Festival invites artists and festival-goers to reflect on Singapore’s history and growth, as well as our connection with the world in the last 700 years.
+i Light Singapore — Bicentennial Edition, which is taking place from 28 January to 24 February 2019, is a special edition of i Light Marina Bay, which many would be familiar with since it began in 2010.
+An anchor event to kick-start the Singapore Bicentennial commemoration, the festival invites artists and festivalgoers to reflect on Singapore’s history and growth, as well as our connection with the world in the last 700 years.

 This special bicentennial edition will see an intensified effort to bring communities together, as a reflection of how the historic Civic District and Singapore River first drew people from different parts of the world here centuries ago.